 Our Take on the TriFan 600

-XTI Aircraft has a solid leadership team and momentum for building the first prototype of their TriFan 600 VTOL.
+XTI Aircraft has a solid leadership team and momentum from building the first prototype of their TriFan 600 VTOL.
 Their CEO, Robert LaBelle, came from helicopter manufacturer Agusta Westland Helicopters, gaining substantial experience leading the helicopter company.
-Since the TriFan uses a hybrid drive system (a combination of a turbine and electric propulsion system, there may be some additional integration challenges, but turbines have been tried-and-true in both fixed wing and rotorcraft applications.
+Since the TriFan uses a hybrid drive system (a combination of a turbine and electric propulsion system), there may be some additional integration challenges, but XTI's innovative turbines have been tried-and-true in both fixed wing and rotorcraft applications.